 Both coconut water and coconut pulp are highly nutritious.
 Coconut water offers an array of health benefits and is highly recommended, especially during the summer season.
 Do not throw away the shell after drinking the water as the soft pulp of the tender coconut is equally rich in proteins.
 The pulp tastes extremely delicious.
 You can either have it raw or add it in salads.
 Coconut milk is also rich in proteins and healthy fats.

 Mangosteen is mainly used for its therapeutic qualities.
-This unique purple coloured fruit contains 0.5 grams of protein per 100 grams.
+This unique purple colored fruit contains 0.5 grams of protein per 100 grams.
 1 cup of mangosteen will yield 0.89 grams of proteins.
-Besides, it also has a high content of vitamin A and vitamin C as well as iron, calcium and potassium.
-This fruit is a moderate source of B-complex vitamins such as thiamine, niacin and folate.
+Besides, it also has a high content of vitamin A and vitamin C as well as iron, calcium, and potassium.
+This fruit is a moderate source of B-complex vitamins such as thiamine, niacin, and folate.

 Soy milk is another great option for vegetarians to get a good dose of proteins.
 8 ounces of soy milk contains 7 grams of proteins.
 Adding this super drink to your diet will provide you with recommended daily allowance of protein needed by an individual.

 Figs are a healthy source of good quality proteins and are consumed in both fresh and dried forms.
 A medium-sized ripe fig contains 0.38 grams proteins and a 100-gram serving gives around 0.80 of proteins.

 Apples can be consumed in both raw and cooked form, with or without skin, and contain a range of health benefits.
 Two medium-sized apples give around 0.60 grams of protein.
 When served in slices with skin, it yields 0.30 grams of proteins.